trevtravtrev/PoketDevTools/README.md

 To run each tool just run main.py in the tool's subfolder.

-Ironically enough, the projectgenerator tool generated the PoketDevTools project it is a child of.
+The projectgenerator tool generated this PoketDevTools project it is a child of, and the autolinter linted and formatted this project it is a child of.